 Below is the view from the back-side of the mountain with one of the biggest bowls I’ve ever skied in, and I did a season in Whistler.

-The lift system is all modern gondolas and chairs and as Jasna is part of the GoPass network, you can buy your hands-free lift pass online (for a 2 euro discount), share credit with your friends, and even see a map of where you skied that day.
+The lifts are all modern gondolas and chairs and as Jasná is part of the GoPass network, you can buy your hands-free lift pass online (for a 2 euro discount), share credit with your friends, and even see a map of which slopes you skied that day.

-So where to stay for Jasna?
+So where to stay for Jasná in the Nizke Tatry?
 You basically have 3 options:

 - At the base of the ski resort